-One user said, “I love how he acts like the baby eats, sleeps, and poops, as if baby never cries, never needs to be held skin to skin for extended periods for comfort.
+One user said, “I love how he acts like the baby eats, sleeps, and poops, as if the baby never cries, never needs to be held skin to skin for extended periods for comfort.
 This also insinuates mom is simply a baby vending machine who has no physical or emotional recovery needs after birth.
 OP – your wife is going through a lot.
-She’s not on a lazy vacation, she is healing and needs rest and time.
-At the same time she’s recovering from birth (which most countries outside of the US agrees takes approximately 6 months) she’s taking care of a demanding new life.
+She’s not on a lazy vacation; she is healing and needs rest and time.
+At the same time she’s recovering from birth (which most countries outside of the US agree it takes approximately six months), she’s taking care of a demanding new life.
 Calm down, don’t wait for her to ask you to do things, and be a dad.”

 Some people thought he ITA (is the as*hole) simply from the title of his post, “YTA Just for the title.”

-This user believes the OP ITA and made some solid points, “It’s the “You’re only taking care of the baby” comments that make this YTA in my opinion, it’s such a crappy thing to joke about, but he seriously thinks it.
-It’s just no understanding what her body has gone through and how she is recuperating from major surgery, not to mention carrying the baby for 9 months all that went along with that, then looking after the baby, the feeding the changing nappies, worrying all day about the baby, what cry is that?
-It’s the mental side that would be getting her to, she is ALWAYS “on” with the baby!
+This user believes the OP ITA and made some solid points, “It’s the “You’re only taking care of the baby” comments that make this YTA, in my opinion, it’s such a crappy thing to joke about, but he seriously thinks it.
+It’s just no understanding what her body has gone through and how she is recuperating from major surgery, not to mention carrying the baby for nine months and all that went along with that, then looking after the baby, the feeding, the changing nappies, worrying all day about the baby, what cry is that?
+It’s the mental side that would be getting her to; she is ALWAYS “on” with the baby!

-“I’m not discounting him as a father, he is literally doing a great job, he has taken on extra duties for sure, but my problem is that he thinks he is going so far above an beyond that he can’t believe he is doing so much!
-He is working and she is taking care of the baby and recovering from major surgery in between all of that, they are both doing there bit, when he says he is working full-time, he doesn’t class what she is doing as the same as him, which bothers me.
-They have both got their full-time jobs!
+“I’m not discounting him as a father; he is literally doing a great job, he has taken on extra duties for sure, but my problem is that he thinks he is going so far above and beyond that he can’t believe he is doing so much!
+He is working, and she is taking care of the baby and recovering from major surgery; in between all of that, they are both doing their bit; when he says he is working full-time, he doesn’t class what she is doing as the same as him, which bothers me.
+They have both got full-time jobs!
 Where is the empathy for what her body has gone through as is going through from having this child?

-“He is not even trying to understand why she probably can’t seem to fathom the energy to do these chores that he has take on, it’s the first 3 months, it’s only been 3 months of you doing this extra work, and you’re already burnt out?
-It sucks but this is life with a newborn, your Wife is going through some sh*t to, it might not seem like it, because you have no idea what her body is going though right now.
+“He is not even trying to understand why she probably can’t seem to fathom the energy to do these chores that he has taken on; it’s the first three months, it’s only been three months of you doing this extra work, and you’re already burnt out?
+It sucks, but this is life with a newborn.
+Your Wife is going through some sh*t too, it might not seem like it because you have no idea what her body is going through right now.
 You coming home and scoffing and joking about how she is lazy and “only takes care of the baby” is a little heartbreaking to hear, and I can imagine she probably doesn’t like it either.

 Yet, another user commented to add an important detail the OP seemingly forgot to include in his post, “Popping on to add (because he conveniently left this bit out) his wife had a C-section as well!
 She’s not just dealing with hormones, exhaustion, her changing body, and the mental drain of new motherhood… she’s literally trying to recover from a major operation.”